PickNikRobotics/moveit_pro_training_ws/doc/02_creating_objectives.md

 # Creating Objectives from Built-In Behaviors

 ### Building a Pick and Place Objective
-Use Wayponts and built-in Behaviors to make an Objective.
+Use Waypoints and built-in Behaviors to make an Objective.

 #### Save a New Waypoint
   - Move to desired waypoint via `Endpoint` and `Joints` tab.